 God uses faithful people to carry out His plan.
 Sure, God would have had solutions prepared in this case as well, but it is so wonderful to see how she shows that she fully understood the words spoken by Mordecai: “And who knows but for such a time as this you have come to the kingdom.”

 Esther in the Bible represents the deliverance of the people of Israel from such a time as this.
-This is how she is described by the Bible: as the bravest woman and emperor.
+This is how the Bible describes her: as the bravest woman and emperor.

-God turns evil to good for the salvation of his people.
+God turns evil into good for the salvation of his people.

 Where in the Bible is Esther mentioned?

 Mordecai told him all that had happened to him and told him the amount of silver Haman had promised to give to the king’s treasury in exchange for the slaughter of the Jews.
 He also gave him the contents of the commandment proclaimed in Shushan to destroy them, that he might show it to the woman and tell her everything.
 And he commanded her to go to the king to pray to him and to plead with him for his people.
 Esther sent to tell Mordecai: “Go, gather all the Jews who are in Shushan, and fast for me, neither eating nor drinking, three days, night nor day.
 And I will fast with my handmaids; then I will go into the king, contrary to the law; and if I perish, I will perish.”
 Mordecai went and did all that Esther had commanded him.

 Esther is mentioned in Bible in the Old Testament, in The Book of Esther.
 Where it is presented the story of an orphan girl who became queen and saved the nation of God.
 Ezra, Nehemiah, and Esther reveal God’s work with the Jews returned from Babylonian bondage.